Dolly Castro Barely Contains Her Assets In Nude Lingerie & Tight Leather Pants

 Dolly Castro knows how to grab fans’ attention on social media.

-As those who follow the model on Instagram know, Dolly loves to keep fans up-to-date with her latest projects and she also uses the platform to show off her killer figure to fans in a number of NSFW outfits.
-In the most recent image that was shared for her 6.3 million-plus fans, Castro puts on a sexy display in a barely-there outfit while she promotes Flawless Skin Max.
+As those who follow the model on Instagram know, Dolly loves to keep fans up to date with her latest projects and she also uses the platform to show off her killer figure to fans in a number of NSFW outfits.
+In the most recent image that was shared for her 6.3 million-plus fans, Castro put on a sexy display in a barely-there outfit while she promotes Flawless Skin Max.

 In the gorgeous shot, Dolly sits in her living room and holds the product in one hand.
 The bombshell wears her long, dark locks down and curled while donning a face full of beautiful makeup that comes complete with eyeliner, blush, mascara, highlighter, and subtle lipstick.
 She sits on a white couch, looking down at the product and using one hand to squeeze it and the other to receive the application.

-The bombshell puts on a busty display for fans while clad in nude colored lingerie that barely even contains her assets.
-She pairs the look with high-waisted leather leggings and her fit body is on full display.
+The bombshell puts on a busty display for fans while clad in nude-colored lingerie that barely even contains her assets.
+She pairs the look with high-waisted leather leggings, allowing her fit body to be on full display.

 Since the post went live on her account a few short hours ago, it’s earned the attention of many of Castro’s fans, racking up over 22,000 likes and upward of 300 comments.

 View this post on Instagram